Test in production without watermarks.

 npm install jaeger-client

-In your Node.js application, you then need to initialize and configure the Jaeger client.
-Usually, you will do this as soon as your application launches.
-Here's an illustration of how to set up the Jaeger instance configuration:
+In your Node.js application, initialize and configure the Jaeger client, usually as soon as your application launches.
+Here is an example of setting up the Jaeger instance configuration:

 const { initTracer } = require('jaeger-client');